 When you consume something full of sugar it results in a domino effect (no pun intended).
 First your blood sugar levels spike, then dopamine is released along with insulin.
 Insulin is what signals to your cells to store the sugar as fat.

-Since our cells yield the highest amount of energy from fat, it stores what isnt being burned off through exercise.
+Since our cells yield the highest amount of energy from fat, they store what isn't being burned off through exercise.
 This means any added fat from sugar gets converted into fat cells!

 Why do we crave sugar if its so bad for us?